GooFit/GooFit/README.md

 The first line adds your `.cu` file with goofit code as an executible, and the second one sets up a symbolic links to the source and datafiles in the build directory to the source directory.
 If you perfer to only have some files symbolically linked, use `goofit_add_link(filename.ext)` explicitly for each file.
 To get the example to build when you build goofit, add the name of your directory to `examples/CMakeLists.txt`.

 If you are building with separable compilation, you can also use `goofit_add_pdf(mypdf.cu)` to add a PDF.
 This will also require that you include any directory that you need with `include_directory`, as usual.

-> If you want to extend the Makefile system instead, copy a Makefile from a different directory, changing the relevent project name (only one program per directory supported), and make a new target in `examples/Makefile`.

 To add packages, use standard CMake tools.
 For example (CMake 3.5), to add [Boost][FindBoost] 1.49+ filesystem and `TTreeReader` from ROOT: